Jersey could have been designed for running fans—scenic backdrops like castles in the sea, sandy beaches and hills and countryside valleys.

 GOREY CASTLE TO ST CATHERINE’S BREAKWATER

-It’s a gently undulating route of around 10k, so you’ll get in a good distance whilst appreciating the amazing views along the coast road.
-When you reach Archirondel, take a detour down to the beach where the Napoleonic tower stands guarding the bay.
+It’s a gently undulating route of around 10k, so you’ll get in a good distance while appreciating the amazing coast road views.
+When you reach Archirondel, detour down to the beach where the Napoleonic tower stands, guarding the bay.

-Continue your journey by heading back up the road or follow the sea wall onward to St. Catherine’s slip.
-Play it safe by taking the road or if you are feeling adventurous take the headland path accessed off the slip.
+Continue your journey by heading back up the road or following the sea wall to St. Catherine’s Slip.
+Play it safe by taking the road, or if you are feeling adventurous, take the headland path accessed off the slip.